Silver cutlery set Byzantium 4-piece – 925 silver, niello & precious wood

 Description

-Looking for a silver wedding anniversary gift?
+Looking for a gift for a silver wedding anniversary?

-Discover wedding anniversary gifts✦ Material mix: Beech wood + 925 sterling silver + niello black inlay + 24-karat gilding
+Discover Wedding Anniversary Gifts✦ Material mix: Beech wood + 925 Sterling Silver + Niello black inlay + 24-karat gilding

 ✦ Pieces: 4 pieces — dinner knife, dinner fork, tablespoon, teaspoon